MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 1. In the Visual Studio Code extension for Storage, right-click the resource then select **Open in Portal**.
 This opens the Azure portal to your exact Storage resource.
 1. Create a container named **uploaded**.
-1. Select the container then right click the row and select **Generate SAS**.
+1. Select the container then right-click the row and select **Generate SAS**.

     :::image type="content" source="../media/tutorial-browser-file-upload/azure-portal-storage-blob-generate-container-sas-token.png" alt-text="Screenshot of Azure portal with the container's right-click menu showing, with Generate SAS highlighted.":::